ArenKDesai/Aren-s-Notes/Survey of Botany/Plant Cells.md

 When DNA replicates, we need to replicate every chromosome.
 Helicase (all enzymes end in "ase") exists to unzip the DNA.
 Then, primase starts the new strand, and DNA polymerase adds the rest of the bases.
 Ligase glues the two separate strands back together.
 This all happens in the S phase.

 ### Mitosis
 This is where the cell divides.
+This is give phases:

 Unlike eukaryotes, prokaryotes don't have the cell cycle.
 Instead, they divide through binary fission.
 This is because they have no nucleus (circular DNA in nucleoid), their DNA replicates, etc.